Client Selection: Who Should You Allow to Invest?

-One of the biggest mistakes new hedge fund managers make is thinking that any investor who wants to give you money is a good client.
+One of the biggest mistakes new fund managers make is thinking that any investor who wants to give you money is a good client.
 The truth is, client-manager fit is just as important as any investment strategy you’ll ever develop.

 A client who doesn’t understand your approach or constantly questions your decisions can become a major distraction from what you’re supposed to be doing: making money.

 The best hedge fund managers understand that they need to be selective about who they work with.
-It’s not about being elitist—it’s about creating an environment where you can do your best work without unnecessary distractions.
+It’s not about being elitist.
+It’s about creating an environment where you can do your best work without unnecessary distractions.

 Communication Styles Need to Match